Mitch Ryder: Career

 Ryder's musical endeavors were less successful after the early 1970s.
 Ryder's participation with the Detroit Wheels ended just as the counterculture was becoming dominant in 1968.
 During 1968, trumpeters Mike Thuroff and John Stefan were hired to tour with his horn section and band.
-Thuroff and Stefan also recorded the trumpet parts of Ryder's song, "Ring My Bell."
+Thuroff and Stefan also recorded the trumpet parts of Ryder's song, "Ring My Bell".
 This song was not permitted to be played by radio in many states due to its sexual innuendos.
-Ryder had one hit single from that period, a cover version of "What Now, My Love."
-His last successful ensemble band was Detroit.
-The only original Wheel in the group was the drummer John Badanjek; other members were guitarists Steve Hunter, Robert Gillespie, and Brett Tuggle, organist Harry Phillips, and bassist W.R.
+Ryder had one hit single from that period, a cover version of "What Now, My Love".
+In the early 70's, he formed the band Detroit.
+The only other original Wheel in the group was the drummer John Badanjek; other members were guitarists Steve Hunter, Brett Tuggle, organist Harry Phillips, and bassist W.R.
 Cooke.
-A single album was released by this grouping, a 1971 self-titled LP issued on Paramount Records (US #176 in 1972).
-They had a hit with their version of the Lou Reed-penned song "Rock & Roll," which Reed liked enough to ask Steve Hunter to join his backing band.
+A single album was released by this grouping, a 1971 self-titled LP issued on Paramount Records (US number 176 in 1972).
+They had a hit with their version of the Lou Reed-penned song "Rock & Roll", which Reed liked enough to ask Steve Hunter to join his backing band.
+Detroit was tagged by the critics as the "American Rolling Stones".

-Reviewing Ryder's 1978 LP How I Spent My Vacation, Robert Christgau wrote in Christgau's Record Guide: Rock Albums of the Seventies (1981): "What he remembers best, apparently, is sex with men, and the songs that result put across all the sin, fear, passion, love-and-hate, pleasure, and release that buggery seems to have involved for him.
-The lyrics sometimes lack coherence, and the music is a more sensitive version of the now outdated r&b-based guitar flash he favored with Detroit back in 1970.
-But the overall effect is revelatory."

-According to AllMusic (which calls Ryder "the unsung hero" of Michigan rock and roll), Ryder withdrew from music after experiencing throat trouble, moving to Colorado with his wife and taking up writing and painting.
+According to AllMusic (which calls Ryder "the unsung hero" of Michigan rock and roll), Ryder withdrew from music in 1973 after experiencing throat trouble, moving to Colorado with his wife and taking up writing and painting.
 In 1983, Ryder returned to a major label with the John Mellencamp-produced album Never Kick a Sleeping Dog.
-The album featured a cover version of the Prince song "When You Were Mine," which was Ryder's last score on the Billboard Hot 100.
+The album featured a cover version of the Prince song "When You Were Mine", which was Ryder's last score on the Billboard Hot 100.